arsena-k/Word2Vec-bias-extraction/README.md

 # Word2Vec-bias-extraction

-*GitHub repository to accompany paper in preparation by Arseniev-Koehler and Foster, "Teaching an algorithm what it means to be fat: machine-learning as a model for cultural learning."
+*GitHub repository to accompany research article in preparation by Arseniev-Koehler and Foster, "Teaching an algorithm what it means to be fat: machine-learning as a model for cultural learning."
 Please cite this repository or paper if reused.
 Code written in Python 3 in Windows.*

 This project explores **how language in the news is loaded with meanings of gender, morality, healthiness, and socio-economic status (SES)**.
 For example, which words are more masculine or feminine?
 Are certain words loaded with meanings of immorality or morality?